lilymtle/portfolio/README.md

 ## Portfolio Overview

-This porfolio showcases a selection of my projects as well as me as a person!
+This portfolio showcases a selection of my projects as well as me as a person!

 ## Featured Projects

 ### MoodCompass
-- **Description:** MoodCompass, a way to navigate your emotions with insightful learning.
+- **Description:** MoodCompass is a way to navigate your emotions with insightful learning.
 Capstone project for BrainStation's July 2024 Software Engineering program.

 - **Technologies Used**: SASS, React, JavaScript, Node.js, Express, Knex.js, MySQL, Firebase, Material UI